 RICS have published an insight paper discussing the opportunities, rapidly developing applications and compliance challenges when using drones in the surveying industry.
 It looks at regulatory issues on a national and international level which impact the technology's integration into widespread use in the land, property and construction sectors.
 Read more here.

-In an aim to tackle unfair leasehold practices and protect future buyers from ‘exploitative arrangements’, the government have confirmed that all new-build homes are to be sold as freehold and ground-rents on new leases will be reduced to £0.
+In an aim to tackle unfair leasehold practices and protect future buyers from ‘exploitative arrangements’, the government have confirmed that all new-build houses are to be sold as freehold and ground-rents on new leases will be reduced to £0.
 In his speech at the recent CIH Conference, housing secretary James Brokenshire confirmed the plans that will put cash back into the pockets of future home owners.
 Also, in a bid to stop freeholders and managing agents prolonging the process of providing leaseholders the information they require to sell their home, and charging what they want for it, ministers will introduce a new time limit of 15 working days and a maximum fee of £200+VAT.
 In addition, it was announced that if buyers are incorrectly sold a leasehold home, they will be able to get their freehold outright at no extra cost.

 Have you ever come across a brick façade like this on your travels?